allenc125789/gopro_as_webcam_on_linux/README.md

+Forking for possible future development practice, if I can get a second gopro to test on.
+My goals would be trying to allow multiple gopro interfacing, and an option for a safe exit of the program.

 # Use your GoPro as a webcam on Linux (without additional hardware)
 > Currently there is no official support for using your GoPro 8, 9, or 10 (the only versions that offer this feature natively) as a webcam on Linux.
 The web is full of incomplete tutorials for this topic.
 This script tries to simplify this effort.